Line Manager at Lightfoot

-Helped support lead developer with supporting legacy ColdFusion websites, bug features and updates on newer websites.
-We have a large API built with Symfony which is used as the backbone to all of our Mall 2 Mobile clients all using a CMS also built on Symfony.
+Helped support lead developer by supporting legacy ColdFusion websites, bug features and updates on newer websites.
+They have a large API built with Symfony which is used as the backbone to all of their Mall 2 Mobile clients who are all using a custom built CMS also built on Symfony.

 When I started at Logo, I could see there were a couple of opportunities to really push new technology to help with development time and future projects.
-I had introduced GIT to the team and taught everyone best practices from creating new branches, to deploying code to live.
+I had introduced GIT to the team and taught everyone the best practices from creating new branches to deploying code to live.

 As well as developing with PHP, I also helped manage our local and remote server datacentres by fixing server crashes and ensuring it wouldn't happen again in the future.

 Supporting app developers by focusing my efforts on any website updates and create new websites/APIs which were needed for app development.

 During my time at Pulse8 Broadband, Enjoy had got in contact with me and needed help with Haulfryn's websites which consisted of 4 projects.
 As I had created and supported the projects during my tenure with Pulse8, they felt that I would be perfect to carry the work on and I then took them on as a freelance client.